 - 14.4 (1) Where the Court grants leave to intervene, the Registrar shall serve on the intervener copies of the documents served on the other parties to the current proceedings.
-The President, however, on application by one of the parties, may omit secret and confidential documents. - (2) Within twenty-eight (28) days of service on the intervener of copies of the documents referred to in sub-rule (1), the intervener shall file a statement specifying- - (a) the order which the intervener wishes the Court to make in the current proceedings; - (b) any legal submissions on which the intervener relies, and - (c) where appropriate, the nature of any evidence offered in support of the intervener's contentions, annexing any documents on which it is intended to rely. - (3) The Registrar shall forthwith serve copies of the statement filed by the intervener on all other parties to the current proceedings and invite them to file a response to the statement within a specified time.
-Any such response shall be served by the Registrar on the intervener. - (4) The Court shall give further directions on the future conduct of the matter.
+The President, however, on application by one of the parties, may omit secret and confidential documents. - (2) Within twenty-eight (28) days of service on the intervener of copies of the documents referred to in sub-rule (1), the intervener shall file a statement specifying- - (a) the order which the intervener wishes to support in the current proceedings accepting the case as the intervener finds it under sub-rule (6); - (b) any legal submissions on which the intervener relies; and - (c) where appropriate, the nature of any evidence offered in support of the intervener's contentions, annexing any documents on which it is intended to rely. - (3) The Registrar shall forthwith serve copies of the statement filed by the intervener on all other parties to the current proceedings and invite them to file a response to the statement within a specified time.
+Any such response shall be served by the Registrar on the intervener. - (4) The Court shall give further directions on the future conduct of the matter including whether a particular intervener may rely upon written submissions without participating in the hearing.